toitlang/toit/README.md

 ### ESP32 tools

-Install the ESP32 tools, if you want to build an image for an ESP32.
+If you want to build an image for the ESP32, install the ESP32 tools.

 On Linux:
 ``` sh